m3yco/Weatherfrog/README.md

 # Weatherfrog
-Weatherfrog is a Simple Weather Application with Java EE with a html output.
+Weatherfrog is a Simple Weather Application with Java EE and a html output.

 To start the application, clone the git project
 ```bash